 1kg mixed fruit (containing sultanas, currants, raisins, mixed peel)

 50g apricot jam

-Preheat the oven to 140°C/gas mark 7.
-Grease and line a 20cm round tin.
+Preheat the oven to 140°C. Grease and line a 20cm round tin.

 Pour half the mixture into the tin.
 Then, roll out 300g of the marzipan to fit the tin (approx. 19cm diameter).
 Place this on top of the cake mixture.
-Pour the remaining mixture into the tin and spread out evenly.
+Pour the remaining mixture into the tin on top of the marzipan and spread out evenly.
 Leave it to rest for 10 minutes and then cover with greaseproof paper.

-Bake for between 2 hours 45 minutes and 3 hours 15 minutes in the pre-heated oven, or until cooked through (it will be firm to press or a place a skewer in the centre and if it’s clean when pulled out the cake is cooked).
+Bake for between 2 hours 45 minutes and 3 hours 15 minutes in the pre-heated oven, or until cooked through (it will be firm to the touch and a skewer will come out clean).

-Cool completely in the tin on a wire rack.
-Heat the jam and brush over the top of the cake.
-Take approx. 225g of the marzipan and roll out into a circle to fit the top of the cake.
+Cool completely in the tin on a wire rack and tip out when cooled.
+Gently heat the jam and brush over the top of the cake.
+Take approx. 250g of the marzipan and roll out into a circle to fit the top of the cake.
 With the remaining marzipan, create 11 balls and place around the top.

-Finally, for the traditional glaze the top of the cake, place under a grill until just browning or for best results carefully use a blowtorch to brown the desired areas.
+Finally, place under a grill until the marzipan is just browning or, for best results, carefully use a blowtorch to brown the desired areas.